What is Soul?

 We all know a soulful person when we see one.
 They are comfortable in their own skin, feeling emotions fluidly as they arise and their thoughts are aligned with their higher purpose.

-Soul can also leave the body during times of stress and trauma.
-This is what we call soul loss.
+The soul can also leave the body during times of stress and trauma.
+This is what is called soul loss.

 Healing the Soul